axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/configuring-flow-control/_index.md

     The dynamic control window is automatically distributed among the active connections of the source.

-  - If the control window is full, `syslog-ng` stops reading messages from the source until some messages are successfully sent to the destination.
+  - If the control window is full, AxoSyslog stops reading messages from the source until some messages are successfully sent to the destination.

   - If the output buffer becomes full, and neither disk-buffering nor flow-control is used, messages may be lost.